Areas of Emphasis

 - ERC trainees have the additional option of completing one of the department's defined AOEs, but doing so is not required.

-- Because the Department of Health Services does not list occupational health-related courses, independent study coursework with faculty who have the necessary expertise may be required in order to meet specific educational needs.
-A maximum of 4 units of independent study coursework (600 level, in any combination of units by quarter) may be counted toward the 16 unit requirement.
+- Independent study coursework with faculty who have the necessary expertise may be required in order to meet specific educational needs.
+A maximum of 4 credits of independent study coursework (600 level, in any combination of credits by quarter) may be counted toward the 15 credit requirement.
 The content of such coursework must be described and formally justified in the AOE proposal, and approval is not guaranteed.
 The content must have a focus specific to occupational health research.

 - To fulfill the AOE for OHSR, students must complete the 3 required courses listed below.
 The remaining courses may be chosen from the approved list of recommended electives below.
 Courses which are not listed below as either required or recommended, including courses that do not have an occupational health focus, may be included in the custom AOE proposal with adequate justification, but approval is not guaranteed.
 It is recommended that approval of the custom AOE proposal be obtained prior to enrollment in courses that are not listed below.